 Sprout is a publishing and reporting tool that’s ideal for monitoring your own social engagement and growth, as well as the performance of competitors and others you may want to just learn from.

 We waited until the final weekend before the February 26 election to start collecting what was going socially.
-The average Joe and Josie isn’t paying very close attention until the week before election day – and that’s the strength and value of a brand having a strong social media profile.
+The average Joe and Josie aren’t paying very close attention until the week before election day – and that’s the strength and value of a brand having a strong social media profile.

 It’s a great way to speak directly to the voters – and listen back.

 Reactions that the candidates received on Facebook are more meaningful than Twitter because 75% of America is on Facebook regularly and there, a candidate is more likely to come across people who don’t have allegiance to anyone in particular.

 In other words, Facebook is a great place to meet the undecideds.

 Each of the contenders got that memo and had a presence on Facebook, but on the whole, their uses of Facebook were pretty disappointing.
 More on that below.